pnykamp/imgSpinner/README.md

 **altText** is the alt text of the images

-**directionAndSpeed** positve numbers are forward, negative numbers are reverse.
+**directionAndSpeed** positive numbers are forward, negative numbers are reverse.
 1 or -1 is the defaut speed.
-Larger numbers increse speed, smaller decrease speed.
+Larger numbers increase speed, smaller decrease speed.

 You can find live examples [here](https://thelynk.ca/imgspinner/imgspinner.html).